tensorflow/tensorboard/tensorboard/plugins/interactive_inference/README.md

   * Similarity is calculated based on the distribution of feature values across all loaded examples and similarity can be calculated using either L1 or L2 distance.
+    * Distance is normalized between features by:
+      * For numeric features, use the distance between values divided by the standard deviation of the values across all examples.
+      * For categorical features, the distance is 0 if the values are the same, otherwise the distance is the probability that any two examples have the same value for that feature across all examples.

 * Edit a selected example in the browser and re-run inference and visualize the difference in the inference results.